110 Literature Building, (858) 534-4618

 The only grading option for literature graduate courses is Satisfactory/Unsatisfactory (S/U).
 Students receive written evaluations of their performance in seminars.
 Upper-division undergraduate courses must be taken for a letter grade; students must receive a grade of A to maintain acceptable graduate status and continuation of funding.

 Students must be advanced to candidacy by the tenth quarter of study.
 Departmental normative time is six years.
 Total registered time at UC San Diego cannot exceed eight years.

 PhD students entering the program with a BA may be supported (either by employment or fellowships) for six years.
 Students who have an MA and have been given transfer credit may be supported for five years.
 Such support depends upon the funds available, the number of students eligible, and the rate of progress.

-Please note: Although PhD students complete the course requirements for an MA degree during the PhD program and will be awarded the MA degree if eligible, we do not admit students into a terminal master’s degree program in literature.
+Please note: Although PhD students complete the course requirements for an MA during the PhD program and will be awarded the MA if eligible, we do not admit students into a terminal master’s degree program in literature.

-The requirement for the MA degree is completion of forty-eight total units distributed as follows and passing the comprehensive exam:
+The requirement for the MA is completion of forty-eight total units distributed as follows and passing the comprehensive exam:

 1. LTTH 200A, 200B, 200C (twelve units).
 A required introductory theory sequence generally taken during the first year in the PhD program.